e271828e/Flight.jl/docs/notes/design/framework_spec.md

 precisely the fragments its owner shipped, nothing else.
 The enforcement status carries over from [§6.1][s6-1] as well: the law is convention.
-Ownership is a fact about who maintains the code and the build cannot see it, so the law is available and idiomatic rather than machine-checked. `fragment`/`at`/`merge` are [§13.7][s13-7] standard-library material — ordinary artifacts, no privileges.
+Ownership is a fact about who maintains the code and the build cannot see it, so the law is available and idiomatic rather than machine-checked. `fragment`/`at`/`combine` are [§13.7][s13-7] standard-library material — ordinary artifacts, no privileges.

-A [merge](#g-merge) collision is two entries on one leaf.
+A [combine](#g-combine) collision is two entries on one leaf.
 Collisions are errors at resolution, and the error reports *both* provenance chains.
-The message names the layering combinator: "`merge` is collision-intolerant by design — use `override(base, patch)` to layer."
+The message names the layering combinator: "`combine` is collision-intolerant by design — use `override(base, patch)` to layer."
 Last-writer-wins was rejected ([D-065][d-065]).
-That rejection is exactly where this `merge` parts company with `Base.merge`, which is last-wins on NamedTuples; the two share a name and not a semantics, and dispatch on the node types keeps them apart mechanically.
-The mixed call is closed explicitly.
-A `merge(::Fragment, ::NamedTuple)` — or any other blend of a condition node with a bare NamedTuple — is an **error method**, defined so the call cannot fall through to `Base.merge`'s last-wins semantics on a payload that looks plausible.
-Its message is directive: wrap the NamedTuple in `fragment(…)` (or `at(prefix, fragment(…))`) and merge nodes with nodes.
-The rejection carries a [kind](#g-kind) like every other: `ConditionNodeMisuse` ([Appendix C][sC]), carrying the offending argument's type and the node kinds in hand.
+That rejection is also why the combinator is not `Base.merge`, and no longer named after it ([D-204][d-204]): `Base.merge` is last-wins on NamedTuples — the exact semantics rejected here — and its own name should not promise them.
+Because `combine` is its own function, a bare NamedTuple blended into a node cannot fall through to any last-wins method.
+The blend is still closed explicitly.
+A `combine(::Fragment, ::NamedTuple)` — or any other blend of a condition node with a bare NamedTuple — is an **error method**, its message directive: wrap the NamedTuple in `fragment(…)` (or `at(prefix, fragment(…))`) and combine nodes with nodes.
+The rejection carries a [kind](#g-kind) like every other:
+`ConditionNodeMisuse` ([Appendix C][sC]), carrying the offending argument's type and the node kinds in hand.
 It is raised at composition time, before any resolution pass or provenance chain exists.
 That is why it is its own kind and not a `ConditionResolution` sub-kind ([§14.3][s14-3]).
 The explicit, *ordered* layering spelling — `override` — belongs with the use case [slot totality](#g-slot-totality) produces ([§14.6][s14-6]).

 ### 14.3 Resolution: flatten, validate, compile once